 Lumbini International Research Institute (LIRI)

 The Lumbini International Research Institute promotes research work on Buddhism.
 The institute houses a large collection of books on religion, art, and architecture.
-Myriad of travellers and scholars arrive here to study what Buddha left behind to the world.
+Myriad of travelers and scholars arrive here to study what Buddha left behind to the world.

 What is the best time?

 The climate at Lumbini remains pleasant for the most part of the year.
 However, the best time to pay a visit to this sacred place is between September and March.
 Winters can get chilly.
 Monks gather at Lumbini in huge numbers at the end of September and in the second week of December to attend the Peace Pooja and MahakalaPooja respectively.

 If you are planning to visit Nepal, there are many interesting and exciting things to do.
 Here are some of the top things to do in Nepal: